brentonotis/JavaScript30/README.md

 * Drum Kit - See it <a href="https://brentonotis.github.io/JS30/DrumKit/">here</a>
 * CSS-JS Clock - See it <a href="https://brentonotis.github.io/JS30/CSS-JS%20Clock/">here</a>
 * CSS Variables - See it <a href="https://brentonotis.github.io/JS30/CSS%20Variables/">here</a>
+* Array Cardio Day 1 - See it <a href="https://brentonotis.github.io/JS30/Array%20Cardio%20Day%201/">here</a>
+* Flex Panel Image Gallery - See it <a href="https://brentonotis.github.io/JS30/Flex%20Panel%20Gallery/">here</a>